Skip to main content

 For example, if people are spending too long in the “testing" stage, why is that?
 Are candidates not willing to go through the test task you have for them?
 Are they going through the test but waiting too long for feedback on your company’s end?

-Both of these scenarios are something to investigate to what can be done to make the process smoother.
-I have had occasions where the test was either not a fit, or the link wasn’t working for candidates, and nobody flagged until I asked them about it.
+I have had occasions where the test was not a fit or the link was broken and nobody flagged until I asked them about it.

 That’s why I never make it my aim to have a 100% offer acceptance rate.
 That is simply impossible in the long run, and you are setting yourself up for failure.

-Additionally, if you have that as a target you may concede to perhaps some unreasonable demands you really shouldn’t and make a hire that you will end up regretting.
+For example, if you have that as a target you may concede some unreasonable demands and make a hire that you will regret

-A good rate is really dependent on the market, role, employment conditions (salary, benefits), and the volume of hires.
+A good acceptance rate depends on the market, role, employment conditions (salary, benefits), and the volume of hires.

 I’ve never dropped my expectations for my teams below 75%, regardless of role.